Our work with students:

 Part of teaching is coming up with new ways of explaining and seeing, such as this “Design Diamond” – a useful way to explain how the process of design works and fails in some cases.

-One of our current designers graduated from University of Worcester, and Informed Fashion was her final project.
+Our amazing designer, Anna, graduated from University of Worcester, and Informed Fashion was her final project.

 The app was an online platform, and a community, allowing people easier access and more information about sustainable fashion brands available in their area, or favourite shopping destination.
 The concept focused on rewarding users for shopping more sustainably.